open-telemetry/oteps/text/trace/0170-sampling-probability.md

 adjusted counts makes this analysis relatively expensive to perform in real time.

-#### Using head trace probability to count all spans
+#### Using parent trace probability to count all spans

-If the W3C `is-sampled` flag will be used to determine whether `RECORD_AND_SAMPLE` is returned in a Sampler, then in order to count sample spans without first locating the root span requires propagating the _head trace sampling probability_ through the context.
+If the W3C `is-sampled` flag will be used to determine whether `RECORD_AND_SAMPLE` is returned in a Sampler, then in order to count sample spans without first locating the root span requires propagating the _parent trace sampling probability_ through the context.

-Head trace sampling probability may be thought of as the probability of causing a child span to be a sampled.
+Parent trace sampling probability may be thought of as the probability of causing a child span to be a sampled.
 Propagators that maintain this variable MUST obey the rules of conditional probability.
 In this model, the adjusted count of each span depends on the adjusted count